sdemicco/Challenge-_Wine_Clustering/README.md

 > ####  The content of Alcohol and Proline are positively correlated.
 As the alcohol content in a wine increases, the Proline content also increases.
 > #### The hue is negatively correlated with malic acid and positively correlated with flavonoids.
 Wines with lower values of malic acid and higher values of flavonoids exhibit higher hues.
-> #### Total_phenols is strongly correlated with Flavanoids and Proanthocyanins, which is expected since Flavanoids and Proanthocyanins are included in the total_phenols category.
+> #### Total_phenols is strongly correlated with Flavonoids and Proanthocyanins, which is expected since Flavonoids and Proanthocyanins are included in the total_phenols category.
 > #### The color intensity is positively correlated with the alcohol content of the wine.
 There is also a negative correlation between the color intensity of the wine and its hue.
 Wines with more intense colors have lower hue.
 > #### The OD280 is strongly correlated with flavonoid phenolic compounds.
 Also Wines with higher hues have a higher OD280 coefficient.